Teddington: The Teddington Society

 The Teddington Society, formed in 1973 by local residents, seeks to preserve the character of Teddington and to support local community projects.

 Education

 The education authority for Teddington is Richmond upon Thames London Borough Council.

 Primary schools in Teddington include Collis Primary School (Fairfax Road), St Mary's & St Peter's Primary School (Church Road), Sacred Heart RC School (St Marks Road) and Stanley Juniors and Infants (Strathmore Road).
 Secondary schools include Teddington School.

 St Mary's & St Peter's Primary School was originally founded by Dorothy Bridgeman (d.
 1697), widow of Sir Orlando Bridgeman, who left £40 to buy land in trust for educating poor children.
 In 1832, the foundation opened a boys' school, Teddington Public School, under the patronage of Queen Adelaide.
 Its buildings now house the primary school.

 Leisure

-The Landmark Arts Centre, an independent charity, delivers a wide-ranging arts and education programme for the local and wider community.
+The Landmark Arts Centre, an independent charity housed in a former church, delivers a wide-ranging arts and education programme for the local and wider community.
 Its activities include arts classes, concerts and exhibitions.